openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

 ### The Sequential Adventure

 In this sort of quest, the GM plans out a logical sequence of encounters and scenes that the party will work their way through.
 These events could be location-based (such as exploring a series of chambers in the Ziggurat of Kings), or they could be time-based (such as negotiating a peace treaty between two survivor outposts in the zombie apocalypse).
-An adventure often contains a healthy mix of both location- and time-based scenes, as in the example adventure sketched out below.
+An adventure often contains a healthy mix of both location and time-based scenes, as in the example adventure sketch *The System is Down*.

 > #### Sample Sequential Adventure Outline: The System is Down
+>
 > **Danger:** A cyber attack has destabilized the life support system of the Iota One space station, leaving them with only 48 hours of emergency life support.
 >
 > **Motivation:** The PCs are stationed on Iota One, and at least one of them has family there as well.